 Julia lays on her bed, her mind swirling with thoughts and worries.
 At 19 years old, she’s reached an age where dating has become more prominent in her life.
 Recently, she received an invitation for a date from a charming guy she met at a coffee shop.
 Excitement and nervousness intertwine within her as she contemplates whether accepting the invitation would be the right choice.

 In the privacy of her bedroom, Julia pulls out her phone and begins her research, determined to gather as much information as possible.
 She navigates through countless articles, reading about various contraceptive options.
 Among them, the contraceptive pill catches her attention.
-She opens a website and starts reading out loud, as if discussing her findings with an imaginary confidant.
+She opens a website and starts reading out loud as if discussing her findings with an imaginary confidant.

 “The contraceptive pill… it’s a hormonal method that prevents ovulation.
-So, if I start taking it, it should significantly reduce the chances of getting pregnant, right?”
+So, if I start taking it, it should significantly reduce my chances of getting pregnant, right?”
 Julia ponders aloud, her voice tinged with curiosity.

 Are Birth Control Pills Effective?